Imperial Airship Scheme: Airships

-In August 1930, R100 made the transatlantic journey to North America, visiting Quebec, Montreal and Toronto.
+In August 1930, R100 made the transatlantic journey to Canada, visiting Quebec, Montreal and Toronto.
 At the end of June, work was started on lengthening R101 and it did not fly again until the start of October, when a single flight of around 17 hours was made.
-One of the engines failed during this flight and so it was not possible to carry out a full-speed trial: during previous flights R.101 had been flown with only four engines available for forward propulsion, the fifth engine being used solely for reverse thrust when mooring.
+One of the engines failed during this flight and so it was not possible to carry out a full-speed trial: during previous flights R101 had been flown with only four engines available for forward propulsion, the fifth engine being used solely for reverse thrust when mooring.
 For the October 1930 flights, all five engines were used for forward propulsion, two being modified so that they could also provide reverse thrust.

 On 4 October 1930, with a hastily issued Certificate of Airworthiness, R101 set off to make its proving flight to India under unfavourable weather conditions.
-After seven hours in the air it crashed and caught fire near Beauvais in northern France, killing 48 of the 54 aboard, including Lord Thomson and V. C. Richmond.
+After seven hours in the air, R101 crashed into a hill and caught fire near Beauvais in northern France, killing 48 of the 54 aboard, including Lord Thomson and V. C. Richmond.
 The exact cause is still a matter of dispute amongst airship enthusiasts and historians.
 Sir Peter Masefield lists thirteen factors in his detailed history of R101: without any one of them the disaster might not have happened.
 The desire of all involved to achieve the flight to India before the conclusion of the 1930 Imperial Conference (at which decisions would be taken on the future of the airship programme) led to a premature flight in adverse weather conditions.